Textualize/textual/docs/widgets/text_area.md

 (link) @link
 ```

-This highlight query maps `heading_content` nodes returned by the Markdown tree-sitter parser to the name `"heading"`,
+This highlight query maps `heading_content` nodes returned by the Markdown parser to the name `"heading"`,
 and `link` nodes to the name `link`.

 Inside our `TextAreaTheme.token_styles` dict, we can map the name `"heading"` to a Rich style.